ivaanteo/stock-fundamental-analysis/README.md

 ### Approach
 Analyse which stocks in the S&P 500 would be profitable / valuable in the long run based on current fundamental data.
 1. By future price prediction (Numeric Prediction)
-2. By clustering
+2. By clustering of stocks into profitable portfolios (Structure Detection)

 ### File Structure
-`DataScripts` contain the python scripts used to save data from AlphaVantage API `tickers.csv` contain the tickers of the 500 companies in the S&P 500.
+- `DataScripts` contain the python scripts used to save data from AlphaVantage API
+- `tickers.csv` contain the tickers of the 500 companies in the S&P 500.
-`output.csv` contain the data retrieved from AlphaVantage API `vol5years` contain yearly volatility data
+- `output.csv` contain the data retrieved from AlphaVantage API
+- `vol5years` contain yearly volatility data
-`yoy5years` contain yearly Year-on-Year returns data `DSAI_Final.ipynb` contain the python notebook where we perform EDA, Machine Learning and Analysis.
+- `yoy5years` contain yearly Year-on-Year returns data
+- `DSAI_Final.ipynb` contain the python notebook where we perform EDA, Machine Learning and Analysis.

 ### Dataset used
 - AlphaVantage API for stock prices, income statements, balance sheets, statement of cashflows and company overview
+- YahooFinance for stock prices

 ### Machine Learning Techniques
 1. Feature Selection